go-vela/community/proposals/2021/12-27_pipeline-secret-security.md

 Provide your description here.
 -->

-  This new feature would allow users of Vela to implement an encrypted signature to their pipeline.
-By doing this, any edits to the `.vela.yml` would be verified against a generated signature before executing.
+  This new feature would allow users of Vela to implement a protective system to their pipeline.
+By doing one of the two designs proposed below, any edits to the `.vela.yml` would be verified before executing.

-  The signature would only be able to be generated and updated by admins of the repository.
-By doing this, any pipeline that has been edited would fail to run unless an admin re-signs the signature.
+  The verification process would be executable only by admins of the repository.
+By doing this, any pipeline that has been edited would fail to run unless an admin approves.

 **Please briefly answer the following questions:**